SingamLabs/Robust-Battery-Management-Systems/README.md

 This chapter presents the details of electrical equivalent circuit model of a battery.
 `NyquistPlot.m` generates the Nyquist Plot based on the AC ECM model parameters.
 `SampleOCVSOCplot.m` will produce the OCV-SOC curve of the battery using the parameters given in Example 3.2.
-`BattSim.m' can be used to simulate the voltage and current across a battery.
+`BattSim.m` can be used to simulate the voltage and current across a battery.
 `VoltageacrossRCelements.m` provides the matlab code for generating voltage across RC elements using the battery simulator.

 ## Chapter 04: OCV Modelling